Wangxs404/video2ppt/docs/README_en.md

 ### Q: What video formats are supported?
 A: Most formats supported by OpenCV are compatible (MP4, AVI, MOV, MKV, FLV, WMV, etc.)

+### Q: How do the intervals work?
+A: The `-i` parameter specifies seconds between frames.
+For example, `-i 5` means extract 1 frame every 5 seconds.

 ### Q: How can I speed up processing?
 A: Increase the `-i` parameter value.
-For example, `-i 20` will be 4x faster than `-i 5`
+For example, `-i 10` will be 5x faster than `-i 2` but extract fewer frames.

 ### Q: How can I reduce file size?
 A: Use a larger frame extraction interval.
-For example, `-i 10` will result in ~90% smaller files compared to `-i 5`
+For example, `-i 10` produces ~90% smaller files compared to `-i 1`.

 ### Q: Can I customize the slide layout?
-A: Currently, the tool uses a standard layout.
+A: Currently, the tool uses a standard full-slide image layout.
 Custom layouts will be supported in future versions.

 ### Q: What is the maximum video duration supported?
 A: There is no strict limit, but processing time depends on video length and the interval parameter.